CygnusIC/Documentation/README.md

 		return Cycles.balance();
 	};
 	```
-   You can also whitelist the following two PrincipalIds to restrict access and only Cygnys can retrive the cycles data.
+   You can also whitelist the following PrincipalId to restrict access and only Cygnys can retrieve the cycles data.

   CYGNUS_CANISTER_ID: "dowzh-nyaaa-aaaai-qnowq-cai"
-  CYGNUS_IDENTIRY_ID: ""

  For this type of canister, controllers and the ability to withdraw cycles are not visible.